 - Availability: stainless steel, plastic, cast iron.

-Best dinnerware: glass, stainless steel, biodegradable plates – if looking for a disposable option.
+Best dinnerware: glass, stainless steel, or biodegradable plates- if looking for a disposable option.

 Food storage: glass.